RooyyDoe/functional-programming/README.md

 Create a data visualisation with d3 based on given data.

+To take a look into my cleaning process, you need to follow the following [Cleaning Link](https://github.com/RooyyDoe/functional-programming/wiki/Cleaning-data)

 ## Interactions

 - [ ] User is going to be able to **hover** over the continents and they will be highlighted when the cursor is hovering on the element.